dfusionai/private-social-lens-satya-proof-py/README.md

 2. **Input/Output Isolation**: Input and output directories are mounted separately, ensuring clear data flow boundaries
 3. **Minimal Container**: Uses a minimal Python base image to reduce attack surface

-## Customization

-Feel free to modify any part of this template to fit your specific needs.
-The goal is to provide a starting point that can be easily adapted to various proof tasks.

 ## Contributing

-If you have suggestions for improving this template, please open an issue or submit a pull request.
+If you have suggestions for improving this proof, please submit a pull request.

 ## License